Sites of the Weimar Classicism – Introduction

 Schiller encouraged Goethe to finish Wilhelm Meister's Apprentice Years ‒ he served as what today is called a beta reader – and take up his Faust play again (though it would only be finished after Schiller's death).
 Goethe wrote the epic poem Hermann and Dorothea and the play The Natural Daughter ('Die natürliche Tochter'), among others.
 He published the Roman Elegies in The Horae ‒ that caused a fair bit of scandal albeit he left out the two naughtiest poems.

 Schiller wrote his philosophical treatise On the Aesthetic Education of Man which was published in The Horae and his famous series of plays: The Wallenstein Trilogy, Maria Stuart, The Maiden of Orleans ('Die Jungfrau von Orleans') The Bride of Messina ('Die Braut von Messina') and Wilhelm Tell.
 Both also wrote a serie of ballads.

-Goethe and Schiller in their theatrical and literary work strove for harmony, perfection and congruence between form and content, which they found in the plays and art of Antiquity, esp. the Greek drama with its 'closed' five act structure – contrary to the 'open' form of the Shakespearean plays with their fast shifting scenes ‒ and a 'high' verse language.
+Goethe and Schiller strove for harmony, perfection and congruence between form and content in their theatrical and literary work, something they found in the plays and art of Antiquity, esp. the Greek drama with its 'closed' five act structure – contrary to the 'open' form of the Shakespearean plays with their fast shifting scenes ‒ and a 'high' verse language.
 Though Schiller would break that mould in Wilhelm Tell and Goethe in his Faust.